Anchorsify/Anchorsify.github.io/_projects/Raiton.md

 #### --( Juude - Electric Charge )--
 By charging oneself with Raiton chakra, the user can exploit the lingering charge on an opponent and use the aligned chakra to gravitate toward their target, making their next attack harder to evade.

- - Chakra: +8
+ - Chakra: 13
+ - Upkeep: 4
+ - Speed: 6
- - Speed: +4
+ - Seal Speed: 10
  - Tags: Nintaijutsu

+Effects: While this technique’s upkeep is maintained, all your unarmed attacks are blocked as if they were Raiton jutsu (meaning, in most cases, that blocking reduces the damage by only 25%, instead of 50%).

-Effects: This technique is used as a link to any unarmed or combo jutsu or unarmed basic attack, and only has an affect if the target of the attack it's added to has the Shock status.
-Juude immediately ends that status (which then doesn't apply to, or penalize, their defensive interrupt in response to the attack), and grants you +X Accuracy to the attack, where X is the Shock status you ended on them, to a maximum of 3.
-This works only against those suffering from a Raiton-based Shock status effect, and has no effect on other, non-Raiton sources of Shock.
+If the target of one such attack has a Raiton-based Shock status effect, Juude immediately ends that status (which then doesn't apply to, or penalize, their defensive interrupt in response to the attack), and grants you +X Accuracy to your attack, where X is the Shock status you ended on them, to a maximum of 3.

 #### --( Jinrai no Jutsu - Thunderclap Technique )--
 The user puts both hands together, forming a miniature thunder bolt between his hands, splitting the air and forming an extremely loud BANG, which is rather startling when your a few inches from it, and not expecting it.
 It has the added benefits of temporarily deafening the opponent.